oye-bobs/oye-bobs.github.io/index.md

 This interest led me to begin my journey as a data analyst.
 It all started from working on a secondary school project with microsoft excel while I was about 13 years old, to joining a data science bootcamp many years later.

 For me, being a data analyst is a bit like being a detective.
 Its a game of tracking the clues within the numbers to find the culprit,catching the culprit and telling detailed stories on how and why the culprit is guilty.
-Data Analysis for me has always being more like a game,and this has always being very rewarding and exhilarating for me.
+Data Analysis for me has always being more like a game,and this has always been very rewarding and exhilarating for me.

 ## My Journey to Earth Data Science: Connecting Passion with Purpose